 Strengths of the Religious Studies Program

 - The Religious Studies Program challenges students to engage with the study of religion from an academic, interdisciplinary perspective.

 - The Religious Studies Program teaches students about multiple worldviews, communities, and ethics that have shaped world history.

-- Our research and course offerings are strongly interdisciplinary, involving our core faculty and associated faculty from disciplines across the University, including Africana Studies, American Indian Studies, Anthropology, Biology, Classics, East Asian Studies, German Studies, History, English, Judaic Studies, Near Eastern Studies, Philosophy, Psychology, Political Science, and Sociology.
+- Our research and course offerings are strongly interdisciplinary, involving our core faculty and associated faculty from disciplines across the University, including Africana Studies, American Indian Studies, Anthropology, Biology, Classics, East Asian Studies, German Studies, History, English, Judaic Studies, Near Eastern Studies, Philosophy, Psychology, Political Science, Sociology, and more.

 A degree in religious studies can take you in many unique directions.

-The Religious Studies major enhances any career path through developing intercultural competence and higher-level thinking skills.
-The religious studies major combines the opportunity for personal development and growth with the rigor of a liberal arts education that teaches students to think critically and express themselves articulately.
+Religious Studies enhances any career path through developing intercultural competence and higher-level thinking skills.
+The majors in religious studies combine the opportunity for personal development and growth with the rigor of a liberal arts education that teaches students to think critically and express themselves articulately.

-A recent panel at the American Academy of Religion identified the religious studies major as being of particular advantage to working in an increasingly globalized world.
-Alumni in such diverse fields as business management and criminal justice expressed appreciation for their education in religious studies, which allowed them to connect on a personal and empathetic level with employees and a broad range of ethnic communities, in ways that would not have been available to them without a religious studies degree.
+A recent panel at the American Academy of Religion identified religious studies majors as having a particular advantage in an increasingly globalized workforce.
+Alumni in a wide range of fields such as business management, medicine, and criminal justice expressed appreciation for their education in religious studies, which allowed them to connect on a personal and empathetic level with employees and a broad range of ethnic communities, in ways that would not have been available to them without a religious studies degree.